Paspachu/Large-Integer-Using-Vector/README.md

 (1) int_to_vector: takes int value and convert to vector<int> in opposite order, meaning first index of vector contains oneth digit.

+If you use the print function in the header file, it will print out the above vector<int> v like an integer.

 In header file, the following operators are defined:

 (1) +, addition